The Wisdom of the Crowd and Higher-Order Beliefs: Extensions

 \begin{framedbox}[htbp] \end{framedbox}

-For the action based PMBA procedure to be viable we require the existence of two agents $A,B$ with differing first-order guesses, $a_A \neq a_B$.
-Assumptions \ref{ass:1} and \ref{ass:2} are not sufficient to assure this.
+For the Action-based PMBA procedure to be viable, we require the existence of two agents $A,B$ with differing first-order guesses, $a_A \neq a_B$.
+Assumptions~\ref{ass:1} and~\ref{ass:simple} are not sufficient to ensure this.
 The following assumption, however, guarantees the existence of two such agents.

-\begin{assumption}[No Herding] We assume that there exists $\delta>0$, such that for any agent $i$ and any state $\omega_j=\omega_1, \omega_2$, we have that the probability agent $i$ assigns to state $\omega_j$ conditional on their signal $s_i$ is larger than half with a probability of at least $\delta$. \end{assumption}
+\begin{assumption}[No Herding] We assume that there exists $\delta>0$ such that, for any agent $i$ and any state $\omega_j \in \{\omega_1,\omega_2\}$, the probability that agent $i$ assigns more than one-half to state $\omega_j$ conditional on their signal $s_i$ is at least $\delta$. \end{assumption}